 If you have someone new to shotguns, whether they are young or old, the Remington 1100 would make for a great history lesson.
 Using the old-school engineering on the inside and the extreme detail on the outside, anyone interested in firing a shotgun for the first time will do well with this classic.

 Check for a used model before you go new, as the same standards apply to Remington 1100s in production today as the ones you’ll find form decades ago.
 You simply can’t go wrong with this gun, and when they write the ultimate history of American-made shotguns, this one will stand at the top.

-Where to Buy the Remington 1100
+Conclusion and Where to Buy the Remington 1100

 Thanks to the wide availability of the Remington 1100, you can find one just about anywhere you would normally go to purchase a shotgun.
 A trip to Cabela’s will likely reward you with a huge inventory of new models.
 You can also find used shotguns dating back to the original version from the 1960s.
 Walking into a physical store will let you inspect each gun yourself, letting you see any cosmetic or functional problems before buying.